vzctl/RationalReads/README.md

 11. Raty not working fully on front page
 12. Add about page
 13. Comment sort getting called in home page?
+14. Am pluralizing comments and ratings, even when there's only 1
+15. Shrink browser screen - the stats row doesn't margin-left on the second row

 # Features to add
 0. Add length to work